Large Language Models for Robotics: A Survey: Related Technologies

-To determine whether a skill can be executed in the current state after parsing a natural language command, a temporal-difference-based (TD) reinforcement learning approach can be employed.
-This method learns a value function to evaluate whether the skill is executable or not \cite{ahn2022can}.
-The value function is derived from the corresponding affordance function of reinforcement learning \cite{gibson1977theory}.
-Additionally, LM-Nav \cite{shah2023lm} utilizes a self-supervised learning method to enhance the parsing of free-form language instructions leveraging pre-trained VLM in a large number of previous environments.
-To address the challenges of long-term tasks, hierarchical reinforcement learning (HRL) \cite{hutsebaut2022hierarchical} can be employed, where higher-level policies play a role in setting objectives for lower-level protocols to execute \cite{nachum2018data, vezhnevets2017feudal}.
-The process of mapping natural language and observations into robot actions can also be viewed as a sequence modeling problem \cite{brohan2023rt,brohan2022rt,rtx}.
-Transformer-based robot control, such as the Behavior Transformer \cite{shafiullah2022behavior}, focuses on learning demonstrations that correspond to each task.
-Gato \cite{reed2022generalist} suggests training a model on large datasets including robotic and non-robotic.
+\textbf{How to Execute Action After Parsing Natural Language?} To determine whether a skill can be executed in the current state after parsing a natural language command, a temporal-difference-based (TD) reinforcement learning approach can be employed.
+This method learns a value function to evaluate whether the skill is executable or not \citep{ahn2022can}.
+The value function is derived from the corresponding affordance function of reinforcement learning \citep{gibson1977theory}.
+Additionally, LM-Nav \citep{shah2023lm} utilizes a self-supervised learning method to enhance the parsing of free-form language instructions by leveraging a pre-trained VLM across a large number of previous environments.
+To address the challenges of long-term tasks, hierarchical reinforcement learning (HRL) \citep{hutsebaut2022hierarchical} can be employed, where higher-level policies play a role in setting objectives for lower-level protocols to execute \citep{nachum2018data, vezhnevets2017feudal}.
+The process of mapping natural language and observations into robot actions can also be viewed as a sequence modeling problem \citep{brohan2023rt,brohan2022rt,rtx}.
+Transformer-based robot control, such as the Behavior Transformer \citep{shafiullah2022behavior}, focuses on learning demonstrations that correspond to each task.
+Gato \citep{reed2022generalist} suggests training a model on large datasets, including robotic and non-robotic.